Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Background and Related Work

 Smoothness serves as an implicit regulariser across much of statistical learning. \citet{poggio1990networks} showed that when function approximation is cast as a variational problem penalising derivatives of the fitted surface, the optimal solution takes the form of an RBF or kernel expansion, and ridge regression \citep{hoerl1970ridge} promotes smoother fits by penalising coefficient magnitude.
-In a foundational result, \citet{bousquet2002stability} formalised the connection between algorithmic stability and generalisation: models with bounded Lipschitz constants (i.e., their output cannot change faster than a fixed rate as inputs vary) produce similar outputs for similar inputs, bounding leave-one-out error. \citet{belkin2019reconciling} demonstrated that this classical picture requires revision in the interpolation regime, where over-parameterised models can generalise well despite fitting training data exactly, but for the moderately parameterised models in our benchmark, the stability-generalisation link remains directly applicable.
+In a foundational result, \citet{bousquet2002stability} linked algorithmic stability -- insensitivity to perturbations of individual training examples -- to generalisation, bounding leave-one-out error for sufficiently stable learners.
+We invoke this framework as motivation rather than as a formal guarantee: verifying the Lipschitz conditions it requires for each learning algorithm lies beyond the scope of an empirical benchmark. \citet{belkin2019reconciling} demonstrated that this classical picture requires revision in the interpolation regime, where over-parameterised models can generalise well despite fitting training data exactly, but for the moderately parameterised models in our benchmark, the stability-generalisation link remains directly applicable.